stanley-lucas/stanley-lucas/README.md

 ## About Me

-I'm a computer engineer with a background in Air Traffic Control — a domain where system failures have real consequences and data integrity is mission-critical.
-That experience shapes how I think about software: reliability, observability, and precision first.
+I’m a Computer Engineer with a background in Air Traffic Control — an environment where system failures have real-world consequences and data integrity is non-negotiable.
+That experience shaped the way I approach software engineering: prioritizing reliability, observability, resilience, and precision from the ground up.

-Currently building open-source tools at the intersection of aerospace and data engineering, with a long-term focus on contributing to space systems software.
+Today, I’m building open-source tools at the intersection of aerospace and data engineering, with a long-term goal of contributing to mission-critical software for aviation and space systems.

-**Computer Engineering student · Based in Curitiba, Brazil · Open to international opportunities**
+**Based in Curitiba, Brazil · Open to international opportunities**

 ---